AhyeahA/Exploring-Personality-Driven-Interactions-Werewolf/README.md

 ```

-- **`Werewolf-main/examples/werewolf.json`** : critical for refining the main prompt, specifying the rules and objectives, and incorporating the note regarding the potential assignment of a personality.
+- **`Werewolf-main/examples/werewolf.json`** : Critical for refining the main prompt, specifying the rules and objectives, and incorporating the note regarding the potential assignment of a personality.

 - **`Werewolf-main/chatarena/environments/werewolf.py`**: Responsible for assigning specific personalities to the agents designated as Werewolves.